 February 26 is the deadline for clubs to submit qualifying offers to their RFAs whose contracts have expired and to whom they desire to retain a Right of First Refusal/Draft Compensation.

-Free Agency officially begins on February 27.
-For RFAs, the period officially ends on April 17.
-The deadline for old clubs to exercise the Right of First Refusal to RFAs is April 24.
+Free Agency officially begins on March 9th.
+However, teams can now begin negotiating with players 2 days prior (meaning, March 7th).
+For RFAs, the period officially ends on April 22.
+The deadline for old clubs to exercise the Right of First Refusal to RFAs is April 29.
 For UFAs (including Franchise players and Transition players), who have been given a tender offer from their prior team, the period officially ends on July 22 or the first day of training camp -- whichever is later.

 Under the old CBA, a team had until March 17 to work out a long term deal with its Franchise Player.
 If the team signed the Franchise Player between March 18 and July 14, the tag would have stayed with that player for the length of his contract, which meant that the team could not name another Franchise Payer until that player's contract was terminated.
 The updated CBA pushed that date back until July 22, the same as the free agency deadline.
 However, there remains a caveat: The club may NOT sign the tagged player to a long-term contract after July 14.
 That is, the team has until July 14 to sign the tagged player to a long-term contract; afterwards the player may sign only a one-year contract with his prior team, and the contract may not be extended until after the last regular season game.